1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 1894 DCAM Morgan Silver Dollar Value

-From actual transaction data, GreatCollections has sold only 2 pieces of the 1894 DCAM over the past 15 years, with prices climbing from $29,251 for a PR66 grade all the way up to $50,625 for a PR68+.
-This low-frequency trading itself illustrates the tight market supply.
+GreatCollections has sold only two examples of the 1894 DCAM over the past 15 years.
+Prices climbed from $29,251 for a PR-66 example up to $50,625 for a PR-68+ — demonstrating steady appreciation with each quality step.

-At the 2011 Heritage auction, a PR67 DCAM sold for $37,375.
-Although this record dates back some time, it still provides an important reference point for market pricing.
+At Heritage Auctions in 2011, a PR-67 DCAM realized $37,375.
+While that record dates back some years, it remains an important anchor point for market pricing.

 1894 DCAM Morgan Silver Dollar Price/Grade Chart